-- Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
+• Press and hold the SET ACCEL control until you get to the desired speed, then release the control.
 You can also use the SET ACCEL control to operate the Tap-Up function.
-Press and release this control to increase the vehicle set speed in increments by 1 mph (1.6 km/h). - Use the accelerator pedal to get to the desired speed.
+Press and release this control to increase the release this control to increase the vehicle set speed in small amounts by 1 mph (1.6 km/h).

+• Use the accelerator pedal to get to the desired speed.
 When the vehicle reaches that speed press and release the SET ACCEL control.